tc39/notes/meetings/2017-09/sept-26.md

 TS: A similar thing came up in WHATWG Streams, where an options object is passed in.
 It would be good to establish a precedent that configuration arguments for iteration are evaluated eagerly.

-MS: Consensus, and also that we will continue to do this kind of optimisation within the spec?
+MLS: Consensus, and also that we will continue to do this kind of optimisation within the spec?

 YK: It's not an optimisation in as much as it is semantic change that allows for optimisation.